 This Woman Bounced Back From Budgeting Failures and Became The Budget Mom

 Having a finance degree didn’t make her immune to money issues.
-Not long after graduating college in 2011, Love was staring down a mountain of over $100,000 of debt — a combination of student loans, credit card spending and medical bills.
+Not long after graduating college in 2011, Love was staring down a mountain of over $100,000 of debt — a combination of student loans, credit card debt and medical bills.
 She had poor spending habits and couldn’t stick to a budget.

 A Budgeting Journey Begins